eMapR/TimeSync-Plus/README.md

 ```

 There are keys and values in the config file.
 Keys and the elements in front of ":" and values are the elements in brackets.
 For example, "Valid_name" is a key and 'Smith' is one of the value assocatied with that key.
 A key value that is defined in both the "displayTable" and "eventTable" will be display in the application as a button with its values as choices for attribution.
+Some for the values in the the displayTable are only brackets and quotation marks.
+This are unique key value pairs and will only work in there current form in the above example.
+They allow a commment box to be used insted of having to define values as strings.

 ## Step 9: Create Database(s) from geojson(s) (Python 2.7 required)
 - Open a terminal or command prompt.